Aetolian League: Administrative system

+Language

 Northwest Doric koine

 The Northwest Doric koine refers to a supraregional North-West common variety that emerged in the third and second centuries BC, and was used in the official texts of the Aetolian League.
-Such texts have been found in W. Locris, Phocis, and Phtiotis, among other sites.
+Such texts have been found in W. Locris, Phocis, and Phthiotis, among other sites.
 It contained a mix of native Northwest Doric dialectal elements and Attic Greek forms.
 It was apparently based on the most general features of Northwest Doric, eschewing less common local traits.

 Its rise was driven by both linguistic and non-linguistic factors, with non-linguistic motivating factors including the spread of the rival Attic-Ionic koine after it was recruited by the state of Macedon for administration, and the political unification of a vast territories by the Aetolian League and the state of Epirus.
 The Northwest Doric koine was thus both a linguistic and a political rival of the Attic-Ionic koine.